Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect: ULA structure formation

 where $\chi$ is the comoving distance along the line of sight, $n_e$ is the electron density, $\sigma_T$ is the Thomson cross section, $\tau$ is the optical depth to $\chi$ and $\bm v(\bm{\chi}, a)$ is the bulk electron velocity field.
 The unit vector $\hat{\bm r}$ points along the line of sight.

-On the other hand, it can be shown from the continuity equation (e.g. Ref. \cite{Ma:1995ey,Ma:2001xr}) that on sub-horizon scales, the bulk electron velocity with Fourier wave vector ${\bm k}$ (and magnitude $k=|{\bm k}|$) is given to linear order by \cite{Jaffe:1997ye}
+On the other hand, it can be shown from the continuity equation (e.g. Refs. \cite{Ma:1995ey,Ma:2001xr}) that on subhorizon scales the bulk electron velocity with Fourier wave vector ${\bm k}$ (and magnitude $k=|{\bm k}|$) is given to linear order by \cite{Jaffe:1997ye}

-where the growth factor $\mathcal{G}(k,a)$ describes the time-dependence of density perturbations, and the $0$ subscript stands for the present-day ($a=1$).
+where the growth factor $\mathcal{G}(k,a)$ describes the time dependence of density perturbations, and the $0$ subscript stands for the present day ($a=1$).

 As a result, the ULA-induced contribution to cosmic structure formation will modify observations affected by the kSZ effect.
 To assess this effect quantitatively, we must first determine the evolution of linear perturbations in ULA models.
 We begin with a summary of the changes to linear cosmological perturbation theory induced by ULAs, following closely the treatment in Ref. \cite{Hlozek:2014lca}.